elevate0123/CSE/5 Sociology/Paper 1/02 Sociology as Science.md

 ## Positivism and its critique
 ***

+### Positivism
+#Positivism is a sociological theory that emphasizes the use of scientific methods to study human society.
+Employs principles & methods similar to those in natural sciences Positivists believe that social phenomena can be studied objectively and that laws of society can be discovered through empirical research  #defn

 #### First Questions
 1. Subject matter of Sociology
 2. Methodology to be adopted

-Influenced by the prevailing atmosphere of rationalism and science, earlier Socios followed a similar line for the new subject to be scientific and objective in terms
+Influenced by the prevailing atmosphere of rationalism and science, earlier Sociologists followed a similar line for the new subject to be scientific and objective in terms

-Saint Simon, August Comte, ED, Herbert Spencer laid the foundation of Positivistic theory Society is predictable as it is governed by certain fixed laws.
-They believed that application of methods based on natural sciences will lead to the Positive Science of Society and evolution of society follows invariable laws.
+Saint #Simon, August #Comte, #ED, Herbert #Spencer laid the foundation of Positivistic theory Society is predictable as it is governed by certain fixed laws.
+Believed that application of methods based on natural sciences will lead to the Positive Science of Society and evolution of society follows invariable laws

-Laws of society, true knowledge, causal relationship
+- Laws of society, true knowledge, causal relationship

-Positivism is the approach that employs principles and methods similar to those in natural sciences Saint #Simon - Positivism was rooted in a science of society which is analogous to natural sciences
+Saint #Simon - #Positivism was rooted in a science of society which is analogous to natural sciences
 #Comte - Socio is the last & the most sophisticated of all the sciences as t deals with all aspects of humanity and society.
-Social Dynamics - social change and Social Statics - equilibrium and stability of Social System
+Social #Dynamics - social change and Social #Statics - equilibrium and stability of Social System

-#### 4 methods of study
+#### 4 Methods of Study
 1. Observation
 2. Experimentation
 3. Historical